kriasoft/angular-vs/README.md

 This project doesn't use / depend on ASP.NET or ASP.NET MVC, just plain old HTML5, CSS and <del>JavaScript</del> [TypeScript](http://www.typescriptlang.org).

+Why TypeScript?
+Because it fits well in Visual Studio based development.
+Take a look at the recent website created with TypeScript - http://www.so.cl/  It has ~30'000 lines of client side code and developed much faster than what could be possible for this team if they were using JavaScript instead.

 ### To-Do

  - Add angular.d.ts